korayaks/Microservices-Net5/README.md

 ```
 After apply the all yaml files you will able to use services.
 You can check the Docker Desktop and see the pods and containers.

-If all pods and containers are running currectly you can try to test services with programs like Postman or Insomnia with "http://acme.com/api/..." url.
+If all pods and containers are work currectly, you can try to use services with programs like Postman or Insomnia.